 Top industries using Jira Software Cloud

 How will your team use Jira?

 While you may hear “Jira Software” and be tempted to think it’s only for highly technical teams, Jira’s flexibility makes it a great option for ANY team that needs a project management platform.
-And while it’s true that software development teams love Jira’s ability to support complex processes, non-technical teams love that they can start with a simple board and customize a workflow easily, out-of-the-box.
+And while it’s true that software development and DevOps teams love Jira’s ability to support complex processes, non-technical teams love that they can start with a simple board and customize a workflow easily, out-of-the-box.